 Research Training and Transferable Skills Training

 - Faculties will provide research students with sufficient and timely information to enable them to begin their studies with an understanding of the academic and social environment within which they will be working.
 Guidelines on information that may usefully be provided are given in Appendix 1.
 The timing and frequency of inductions should also take account of part-time and international research students.
-Appropriate information regarding special arrangements or facilities should also be made available to students with a disability.
-This should normally have been discussed and agreed individually with the student prior to the commencement of his/her studies.
+Appropriate information regarding special arrangements or facilities should also be made available to research students with a disability.
+This should normally have been discussed and agreed individually with the research student prior to the commencement of his/her studies.
 Faculties are advised to refer to section 4.0 (Pre-Entry and Induction Activities) of the University's Inclusivity Good Practice Checklist.

 Academic Needs Analysis